-We continue to urge NRCS to put a working version of the Conservation Measurement Tool (CMT) online.
+We continue to urge NRCS to put a working version of the Conservation Activity Evaluation Tool (CAET) online.
 Hopefully they will do so in the not too distant future.

-If and when NRCS posts the CMT online, we recommend that you see what happens to the score if you alter practices.
-You may decide to improve your baseline before you submit the application, or you may decide that additional new enhancements are beneficial and practical choices.
+If and when NRCS posts the CAET online, we recommend that you run through it prior to submitting your application.
+You may decide to improve your baseline before you submit your application, and you will gain valuable insight regarding exactly how your operation will be evaluated.